 Can you recommend reading material about 'Trinity' theology? -- Joel Hughes, Triangle, North Carolina

 Many works - thousands of pages! - have been written about the Trinity.
 Because this is such a frequently asked question, and such an important one, we are devoting today's spot entirely to your question.
-For the 3:134999 DPI book Our God is an Awesome God, (www.dpibooks.com), I was asked to pen chapter 23, on the Trinity.
+For the IPI book Our God is an Awesome God, (www.ipibooks.com), I was asked to pen chapter 23, on the Trinity.
 I would encourage douglasjacoby.com readers to get hold of this helpful book, and use the Trinity piece to help non-Christian friends, and any disciple with questions about the Trinity.
 Following is the chapter: THE TRINITY © DPI., by Dr. Douglas A. Jacoby, 1999.

 No Simple Doctrine!